-- A. The member and device meet the three conditions listed above for coverage of standard blood glucose monitors; and - B. The member's physician certifies that he or she has a visual impairment severe enough to require use of this special monitoring system.
+- 1. The patient and device meet the three conditions listed above for coverage of standard blood glucose monitors; and - 2.
+The patient's physician certifies that he or she has a visual impairment severe enough to require use of this special monitoring system.

-II.
-Continuous Glucose Monitors (CGM)
+B. Continuous Glucose Monitors (CGM)